 - If you work long days, fostering a puppy might not be the best thing for you or the puppy.

 - If you cannot provide a lot of exercise (due to time or physical constraints) don't foster a high-energy dog or puppy.
-A senior dog might be the better choice.
+A calm adult or senior dog might be best.

-- If you don't enjoy training, don't foster a dog who needs a lot of one-on-one training and/or socialization.
+- If you don't enjoy training, don't foster a dog who needs a lot of one-on-one training or socialization.

 - A large or rambunctious dog might not be best if you have a small home with no yard.
-This also may be problematic if your own dog is older or intolerant of high-energy dogs.
+This also may be problematic if your current family dog is older or intolerant of high-energy dogs.

 - If you don't have reliable transportation, you might not be able to foster a dog who needs to be transported to many places (such as adoption events or the vet).
 A dog that has health issues and needs to see the vet frequently may not be the best choice for you (although some organizations have people to help with transportation).